 It’s important to know, first and foremost, that recovery is a process that is a lifetime commitment.
 There is no miracle cure nor does recovery happen instantaneously; breaking free from addiction is a long-term process.
 It happens with the support of family, friends and, in many cases, substance abuse treatment facilities.

 When a person is dually diagnosed with a mental disorder, treatment facilities that simultaneously treat the addiction and the illness can be highly effective in establishing long-term healthy life choices.
 Addiction and mental illness can be particularly challenging in treatment.

 The National Alliance on Mental Illness advises that individuals with Dual Diagnoses tend to be more difficult to treat and must be allowed to proceed with recovery at their own pace.
 It is critical to take into account the condition of the individual and establish a treatment plan that tackles both issues at once.

 The types of treatment options available to an individual are dependent on the individual, the medical illness or diagnosis, and the substance addiction.
 The steps toward recovery, however, are largely similar among the varying addictions and co-occurring mental illnesses.
 A report to Congress from the U.S. Department Health and Human Services outlined helpful models for treatment, including steps of recovery.

 The treatment process may seem daunting but it gets easier day by day.
 With the help and support of loved ones and caring professionals, addiction recovery is possible.
 Here at The Oaks at La Paloma, we specialize in addiction treatment and mental illness.
 We have experienced staff available to help you build a new healthy, substance-free lifestyle.
-Call us today.
+Call us today at (877) 345-1887.